paulround2tele/studio/docs/TYPE_INVENTORY.md

 # Type Inventory & Usage Governance

 Authoritative catalog of generated API types and application-side domain helpers.
-Goal: eliminate ad‑hoc `any`/`unknown` wrappers and enforce direct use of generated models.
+Goal: eliminate ad‑hoc `any`/`unknown` wrappers and enforce direct use of generated models; reach and maintain 0 unapproved `any`.

 ## Principles
 1. Always prefer the generated OpenAPI type.
 No parallel hand-written interface with the same shape.